 A re-entry facility is granted automatically with all permanent visas.
-Once this re-entry facility expires, the person must have a ‘return visa’ before they will be allowed to re-enter Australia.
+Once this re-entry facility expires, the person must have a ‘return visa’ before they are allowed to re-enter Australia.

-Permanent residents intending to travel overseas, or who are overseas and are planning to return to Australia, should check that their last permanent visa is still valid for re-entry to Australia.
-If not, they will need to apply for one of the resident return visas discussed below.
+Permanent residents intending to travel overseas, or who are abroad and are planning to return to Australia, should check that their last permanent visa is still valid for re-entry to Australia.
+If not, they will need to apply for a Resident Return visa.

-Former Australian permanent residents, and Australian citizens who have lost or renounced their Australian citizenship, can also apply for resident return visas and resume their permanent residence status.
+Former Australian permanent residents, and Australian citizens who have lost or renounced their Australian citizenship, can also apply for Resident Return visas and resume their permanent residence status in certain circumstances.

-The Return (Residence) (Class BB) (Five Year Resident Return) subclass 155 visa – this is a permanent visa with a multiple entry travel facility of up to 5 years;
+The Return (Residence) (Class BB) subclass 155 visa – this is a permanent visa with a multiple-entry travel facility of either 12 months or 5 years.

-The Return (Residence) (Class BB) (Three Month Resident Return) subclass 157 visa – this is a permanent visa with a multiple entry travel facility of 3 months;
+The Return (Residence) (Class BB) subclass 157 visa – this is a permanent visa with a multiple-entry travel facility of 3 months.

-The eligibility rules for resident return visas vary according to how long the applicant has actually lived in Australia, how long they have spent outside Australia at the time they apply for the resident return visa, and whether they are inside or outside Australia at the time when they apply for the resident return visa.
+The eligibility rules for Resident Return visas vary according to how long the applicant has actually lived in Australia and how long they have spent outside Australia at the time of application.

-Permanent residents who remain overseas for more than five years at a time may not be able to get another resident return visa.
-Such applicants must show that they have substantial business, cultural, employment or personal ties with Australia and that they have ‘compelling reasons’ for their absence, or they will lose their permanent residency.
+Permanent residents who remain overseas for more than five years at a time may not be able to get another Resident Return visa.
+Such applicants must show that they have substantial business, cultural, employment or personal ties with Australia and that they have ‘compelling reasons’ for their absence from Australia, or they will lose their permanent residency.

-Without a resident return visa they cannot re-enter Australia on a permanent visa, and if they are granted an alternate visa (for example, a visitor visa) in order to enter Australia, their permanent visa will cease to be in effect by operation of section 82 of the Migration Act.
+Without a Resident Return visa, they cannot re-enter Australia on a permanent visa.
+If they are granted an alternate visa (for example, a visitor visa) to enter Australia, their permanent visa will cease to be in effect by operation of section 82 of the Migration Act.

-Applicants for the Resident Return subclass 155 visa who have spent less than two out of five years in Australia before making their application will be granted a visa valid for only one year.
+Applicants for the Resident Return subclass 155/157 visa who have spent less than two out of five years in Australia before making their application will be granted a visa valid for only one year or 3 months.